mariajudson/cwd-spatial-analysis/README.md

 *Figure 3.
 Spatial distribution of wild and captive CWD cases across U.S. states, highlighting differences in geographic spread between populations.*

 ## Key Insights
-- CWD cases are highly concentrated in Midwestern states, indicating regional clustering rather than uniform national distribution.
+- CWD cases are regionally concentrated, particularly in Midwestern states, indicating spatial clustering rather than uniform national distribution.
-- The disease shows clear geographic patterns, suggesting environmental and ecological factors may influence its spread.
-- Wild cervid populations consistently show higher case counts than captive populations across most states.
+- Wild cervid populations show consistently higher geographic spread compared to captive populations.
+- States such as Wisconsin and Colorado present relatively higher captive CWD presence, suggesting potential epidemiological or surveillance differences.
-- The broader distribution of wild cases suggests more extensive transmission dynamics in free-ranging populations compared to localized captive settings.
+- The broader distribution in wild populations reflects complex transmission dynamics in free-ranging systems.

 ## Analysis Highlights

-This analysis highlights the importance of monitoring wild populations to better understand and manage the spread of CWD.
+This analysis emphasizes the importance of wildlife surveillance and spatial monitoring in understanding and managing CWD spread.
+The comparison between wild and captive populations provides insights into disease ecology, control challenges, and potential risk interfaces.

 ## Analytical Approach
 - Data cleaning and preprocessing in Python;